 Marveling at each old passageway, my only concern was the thumping exhaust of the bikes reverberating off the stone walls.
 In such an old and serene place, it seemed irreverent to be so loud.
 I hoped we weren't offending the people who lived here - hanging their laundry from the tiny windows high above us.

-A few more hair-raising turns and our leader stopped to ask for directions.
+A few more hair-raising narrow turns and Joe stopped to ask for directions.
 An Italian woman standing on her doorstop in an apron, seemed curious and friendly.
-Joe and Nicky approached her with big smiles and very bad Italian to ask directions to the Apple Festival.
+Joe and Nicky approached her with big smiles and bad Italian to ask directions to the Apple Festival.

 We are greeted warmly by the local Italians who pose next to our bikes for pictures and ply us with apple wine.
 Peeking from windows above the retail shops, and shyly pointing at our bikes, it's clear they are as fascinated by us as we are by them.
-I'm relieved our loud entrance into their village was acceptable.
+I'm relieved our loud entrance into their village wasn't offensive.

-Leaving an hour after loading up the bikes with apples and cheese, we head back to Naples near dusk.
-The sun is getting low and I'm a little concerned when Joe points up at the tall aqueduct we rode through earlier, and diverts off the motorway onto a side road for a better look at it.
+Leaving an hour after loading up the bikes with apples and cheese, we were headed back to Naples near dusk.
+The sun was getting low and I'm a little concerned when Joe points up at the tall aqueduct we rode under earlier, and diverts off the motorway and up onto a side road for a better look at it.

-Up above the motorway alongside the arched Roman aqueduct, we could see for the first time the deep trench running down the center.
+Up above the motorway alongside the arched Roman aqueduct, we could see for the first time the deep trench running down the center of the aqueduct.
 Gated at both ends of its eight-foot wide expanse, and we were surprised to see a man standing near the gate rolling up an Italian flag that had been hanging above the motorway.